wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 The last step is performed using atomic Fetch-and-Add or Compare-and-Swap.
 In fact, the assignment of bits in the commit counter allows both atomic "lock" and "unlock-increment" be carried out by an atomic Fetch-and-Add by one.

+The simplest way of integrating NORec and best-effort HTM is stated as follows.